Here’s one of my favorite ways to spike color:

 like, a black dress that goes slightly above the knee, black boots, maybe a jacket and a hat.. then bright red tights.,… or bright pink, blue, purple,….

-EXPLORE girl..! :)posted almost 5 years ago
+EXPLORE girl..! :)posted over 5 years ago

 Make Her Feel Welcome with Chic Points